Abhimanyu210100/CS6310-NLP/IR_system/README.md

-This folder contains the additional files required for Part 2 of the assignment, involving building a search engine application.
+This folder contains the additional files required for building a search engine application.
 Note that this code works for both Python 2 and Python 3.

 The following files have been added: informationRetrieval.py and evaluation.py - Implement the corresponding tasks inside the functions in these files.